MouritsJJ/ProsaArcade2022/ProsaDwarfs/README.md

 # ProsaDwarfs
 This a reposetory for the CodeArcade Challenge presented by Prosa.\
 The 'Resultatvideo' is a demonstration of running the program.
-The video is recorded in the MOV container format, which most media players support including VLC.\
+The video is recorded in the MOV container format, which most media players support including VLC.

-## Depencies
+## Dependencies
 This challenge is written in C# and uses .NET 6.0.

 ## Running
 The challenge can be run using the command: `dotnet run` with the .NET CLI installed and being stationed in the folder with the `.csproj` file.